 Key points and findings

-Here are some of the main statistics and results of the Stanford study:
+Here are the main findings of the Stanford study:

-- 15.2% of people had experienced confusional arousals in the last year.
-More than 50% of those had experienced it more than once a week.
+- 15.2% had experienced confusional arousals in the last year.
+Over 50% of those had experienced it more than once a week.

-- 84% of people who experienced it also had a sleep disorder, a mental health disorder or were taking psychotropic drugs like antidepressants.
+- 84% had either a sleep disorder, a mental health disorder, or were taking psychotropic drugs.

-- Just 0.9% of the people experiencing confusional arousals had no related condition or identifiable cause, so could be said to have confusional arousal disorder.
+- Just 0.9% had no related condition or identifiable cause and could be said to have a confusional arousal disorder.